Usage of inertial systems in instrumented buoy applications

 What are wave measurement sensors?

-They typically use accelerometers or gyroscopes to detect wave motion and can transmit real-time data to shore-based facilities for analysis.
+They typically use accelerometers or gyroscopes to detect wave motion (e.g. wave period) and can transmit real-time data to shore-based facilities for analysis.